Time to Read: 8 minutes

 How Do Hearing Aids Work — The Microphone

 Sounds waves are actually vibrations of energy which are floating around in the air.
 Just as the waves you make in a pool diminish in power the further away they get from the source, the further away from the source (e.g. a mouth, a radio, a television) sound waves get, the weaker they get.
 In order to make these vibrations louder again, a microphone must pick them up and convert them from the sound waves into electrical impulses or signals.
 In the best hearing aids, the microphone is ultra-tiny and close to the ear to pick up the sound vibrations in the environment exactly how your ear does.
+Modern hearing aids can have two microphones, designed to pick up speech in front of you better than the noise around you.
+This can help tremendously when it comes to hearing better in noise.

 How Do Hearing Aids Work — Electronic Amplifier